Talk Icon

 IELTS Academic Reading Band Score

-The IELTS Reading Band Score contributes to your overall score.
-IELTS Reading is scored on a scale of 0-9, just as the other modules.
+The IELTS Reading Band Score is a key part of your overall IELTS result, graded on a 0-9 scale like the other modules.

 Here is the IELTS academic reading score chart for your reference.